 The barriers and constraints to the implementation of these instruments relevant to the ABNJ, at global and regional levels, will be analyzed in terms of: (i) the instruments, such as the insufficient regulatory detail and guidance provided by policy and legal frameworks, processes and arrangements, as well as the inconsistencies between different instruments and the related difficulty in translating them into national instruments; (ii) capacity at the regional and national levels and related to effective implementation, such as the lack of awareness and insufficient guidance to effectively develop subsidiary legal instruments, directives or guidelines facilitating the practical application of policy and legal instruments; (iii) monitoring and enforcement capacities; and (iv) institutional barriers and constraints to implementation of international instruments.
-The analysis will include the compilation and presentation of the best legal and policy practices or specific informative case study examples - based on national, regional or global experience - that address barriers and constraints to their implementation, cooperation and synergies among relevant institutions.
+The analysis will include the compilation and presentation of the best legal and policy practices or specific informative case study examples - based on national, regional or global experience - that address barriers and constraints to their implementation and thus facilitate the implementation of relevant instruments, or that would improve coordination, cooperation and synergies among relevant institutions.
 The analysis will build on an inventory of all key relevant instruments and institutions, and on the preliminary identification of the barriers and constraints to the implementation of policy and legal instruments, which were prepared during project preparation.